nasircsms/mattermost-plugin-spybot/README.md

 Has a slash command `/spy @username`

-You get a notification when the person logs on.
+You get a notification when the person has a status change.

 ![screenshot.png](screenshot.png)